GanGroup/Gan/kai/presentation/script.md

 ## Results

+In this part, I will show the experiment results for my objectives.

 ### Model Select

+Before the experiment, I need to select a model.

 In the early stages of my thesis, I focused on studying and implementing different types of GAN models.